axsemantics/rohrpost/doc/index.rst

    {
        "id": 1234,
-       "handler": "ping",
+       "type": "ping",
        "data": [1, 2, 3, 4]
    }

 Both server and client messages look like this.
-When the server receives a message, it will hand off the message to the appropriate handler named in the ``handler`` field.
+When the server receives a message, it will hand off the message to the appropriate handler named in the ``type`` field.
 If there is no such handler or the handler fails, the server responds with a message containing at least an ``error`` field, and optionally other data in the ``data`` field.